kaylakantola/flask-microservice-kk/Readme.md

 As you can see above, the response will include a hint as to what is causing the error.

-## Getting Started - Developer
+## Getting Started for Developer

-> If you're looking for the user documentation, skip down to ["Getting Started - User"](#Getting-Started-User).
+> If you're looking for the user documentation, skip up to ["Getting Started - User"](#getting-started-for-user).

 ### Installing the project